yacht7/docker-mullvad/README.md

 3. `docker run`, add `--network=container:mullvad` as an option to `docker run`.

 Once running and provided your container has `wget` or `curl`, you can run `docker exec <container_name> wget -qO - ifconfig.me` or `docker exec <container_name> curl -s ifconfig.me` to get the public IP of the container and make sure everything is working as expected.
 This IP should match the one of `mullvad`.

+If the connected container needs to publish ports, see [this](#handling-ports-intended-for-connected-containers) section.